 How does glocalization work?

-Glocalization works better for businesses, the management structures of which are decentralized and those that compete in various cultural settings.
+Glocalization works better for businesses with decentralized management structures and those competing in various cultural settings on global levels.
 Glocalization is a big investment but it will pay great dividends.
-It will give companies wider access to a bigger target market in different cultures.
-The concept allows the different countries to be better equipped to compete effectively.
+It gives local businesses wider access to a bigger target market in different cultures.
+The process enables different countries to compete more effectively in the global market.

 It extends to localizing ad campaigns and marketing thrusts to make them friendlier to local consumers, to encourage them to accept the products that come from a different country.